What are cilia?

 Cilia are broadly divided into two types.
 They function separately and sometimes together:

 'Motile' (or moving) cilia are found in the lungs, respiratory tract and middle ear.
-These cilia have a rhythmic waving or beating motion.
+These cilia have a rhythmic waving or beating motion (see right).
 They work, for instance, to keep the airways clear of mucus and dirt, allowing us to breathe easily and without irritation.
 They also help propel sperm.

 'Non-motile or 'primary' cilia were long thought to be evolutionary vestigial organs (since being first described in 1898).
 They are now recognised as playing crucial roles in a number of organs.
 Some act as a sensory antenna for the cell, receiving signals from other cells or fluids nearby.